 Keep doing this until your child is comfortable moving to the new activity when you ask him to.
-Then you could try making the switch more difficult, such as moving to an activity he hasn’t done before.
-Keep practising this until your child can move to a new activity when you ask, even if it’s new or something he doesn’t like.
+Then you could try making the switch more difficult, like moving to an activity he hasn’t done before.
+Keep practising until your child can move to a new activity when you ask, even if it’s new or something he doesn’t like.

-Sometimes you might find it helpful to include other people, such as your child’s teacher or the doctor, in your plan for change.
+Sometimes you might find it helpful to include other people, like your child’s teacher or the doctor, in your plan for change.
 You could talk to them about your child’s needs.
 They might also have useful tips to help you plan a successful transition.

 There are no specific interventions for managing change, but behaviour strategies can help.
-They include Applied Behaviour Analysis (ABA), Discrete Trial Training (DTT), Positive Behavioural Support (PBS) and Pivotal Response Training (PRT).
+They include Applied Behaviour Analysis (ABA), Discrete Trial Training (DTT), Positive Behaviour Support (PBS) and Pivotal Response Treatment (PRT).

 Sometimes changes are unexpected and you don’t have time to plan ahead.
-Helping your child cope with a sudden change can be something you and your child prepare for before any change happens.
+Coping with a sudden change can be something you and your child prepare for before any change happens.